 Published on Brock University (http://www.brocku.ca)

-The overall goal of this research program is to investigate the role of food components in the regulation of bone and muscle (musculoskeletal) health with the long-term goal of developing nutritional strategies that prevent bone loss, preserve bone structure, and ultimately reduce the risk of fragility fractures (i.e. osteoporosis).
+The overall goal of this research program is to investigate the role of food components in the regulation of bone health with the long-term goal of developing nutritional strategies that prevent bone loss, preserve bone structure, and ultimately reduce the risk of fragility fractures (i.e. osteoporosis).
 This research program and related infrastructure is funded by NSERC, CIHR, CFI, MRI and Dairy Farmers of Canada.

 Current projects involve humans or experimental models to investigate: